Mary Lou Fulton College for Teaching and Learning Innovation policies

 • Overall graduate GPA.
 The overall graduate GPA is calculated on all courses numbered 500 or higher that appear on the transcript, except courses that counted toward an undergraduate degree at ASU (unless shared with a master’s degree in an approved bachelor's/master’s degree program) and courses identified as outstanding in the original letter of admission.

 • Cumulative GPA.
 The cumulative GPA represents all courses completed at ASU during each graduate career.
-Students completing one graduate program and beginning another (including certificates) have their cumulative GPA "reset" to begin again.

 2. Achieve specific course grades as outlined below: